dynatrace-wwse/enablement-business-observability/lab-guide/content/02_bizevents_oneagent/01_bizevents_oneagent_capture/backupwithoutworkflowindex copy.md

 }
 ```

 Below is sample response payload for the `Place Order` transaction.
-The following steps will cover how to extract the `userId` from the response payload.
+The following steps will cover how to extract the `userId` and `email` from the response payload.

 **Note:** Use must use exact letter casing for fields that you define for data extraction.